 Rick is the owner of Cottonwood Construction, a residential construction company based in Kent.
 He has lived in town for 18 years with his wife, Sue.
 In his free time, when he’s not keeping up with Library repairs, Rick keeps busy coaching swimming and leading bike tours.
 Rick has been a Board member since 2017 and is Chair of the KML Facilities Committee.

 John Walker has been on the Kent Library Association Board since 2018.
-He currently serves on the Finance Committee.
+He currently serves on the Finance Committee and is the Library Treasurer.
 A retired financial advisor, John also serves on the boards of the National Horse Show and the Garden State Horse Show, and he’s a partner in the Long Island Horse Shows.
 John is also a voiceover actor and audiobook narrator.

 John L. Youngblood

 John is the Managing Partner of Gallatin Capital LLC and has been responsible for all aspects of the operation and supervision of the Firm’s business since its founding in 2003.
 From early 2000 until Gallatin’s spin-off and founding, he was a Managing Director of Moore Capital management, a New York-based private investment manager of hedge funds and other alternative investment vehicles, where he was responsible for the business development and client services groups.